Pump House Regional Arts Center Response to COVID-19

 The arts are especially vital as we face the uncertain times of today.
 In these days of physical distancing, the arts continue to connect us.

 The Pump House Regional Arts Center is open and our art galleries continue to be free to the public, Monday-Friday 9 am-5 pm, Tuesday 9 am-7 pm, Saturday 12-4 pm and by serendipity.

-To offer the safest environment possible for our patrons, artists, staff, volunteers and community and to continue experiencing performing and visual arts in person, the Pump House COVID Response Team has implemented the following health and safety protocols:
+Our aim is to offer the safest environment possible for our patrons, artists, staff, volunteers and community and to continue experiencing performing and visual arts in person.
+The Pump House has a COVID Response Team that continually assess health and safety protocols.

-If you are unable to attend a performance because you are sick, are experiencing COVID-19 symptoms, have been exposed to COVID-19 symptoms, have been exposed to COVID-19 or don’t meet the requirements outlined above, you may call the Pump House Box Office at 608-785-1434 or email email@example.com to exchange your tickets or request a refund prior to curtain time.
+If you are unable to attend a performance because you are sick, are experiencing COVID-19 symptoms, have been exposed to COVID-19 symptoms, or have been exposed to COVID-19, you may call the Pump House Box Office at 608-785-1434 or email email@example.com to exchange your tickets or request a refund prior to curtain time.
 Please include your full name, address, phone number, performance, date and time.
 Refund policies will be evaluated monthly.

 Ongoing Health and Safety Protocols

 The Pump House has made the following updates to its facility and operations:

 - Pump House COVID response team closely monitors local, state and federal COVID-19 guidelines and consults with medical experts to adjust its health and safety policies as needed.

 - Increased fresh air intake throughout the building.